 The Best Savings Account

 To find the best savings account, we focused on online banks.
 Our top picks all feature high interest rates, are convenient — you don’t have to live in a particular part of the country to have access to them — and have great customer support features for when you have a question about your account or want to learn more about banking.
-Whether you’re looking for an introductory savings account, or are trying to maximize your interest rates, online banks offer great savings accounts that outcompete their brick-and-mortar competitors.
+Whether you’re looking for an introductory savings account or are trying to maximize interest rates, online banks offer great savings accounts that outcompete their brick-and-mortar competitors.

-How We Found the Best Savings Account
+How We Chose the Best Savings Account

 - Customer Support: We gave points to banks which offered 24/7 live customer support.
 No one wants to wait for “business hours” when they need answers to time-sensitive questions.